Day 1 — Seward, Alaska, USA

 At noon Silver Explorer will arrive in Sitka, one of Alaska’s major fishing ports and communities.
 Sitka’s past has seen Tlingit settle the area thousands of years ago, Russians coming to trade in the late 18th century and the United States taking over through the Alaska purchase in 1867.

-Otherwise join a Jet-Cat wildlife viewing adventure aboard a deluxe expedition catamaran, and step ashore on a remote island to explore the rugged coast.
-Our expert naturalists will accompany you on your quest for whales, sea otters, puffins, Bald Eagles or even brown bears in pristine Sitka Sound.
+Otherwise discover Sitka Sound's wildlife from a local boat.
+You can join a Jet-Cat wildlife viewing adventure aboard a small deluxe expedition catamaran, and step ashore on a remote island to explore the rugged coast.
+Expert naturalists will accompany you on your quest for whales, sea otters, puffins, Bald Eagles or even brown bears in pristine Sitka Sound.
 Depending on tides and weather you might also be beachcombing, looking for tide pools and tracing wildlife tracks.
+Another option would be to travel on a waterjet-driven boat that has been specifically designed to navigate Southeast Alaska's narrow island passages and bays, permitting spectacular wildlife viewing at close range.
+Be on the lookout for sea otters, whales, sea lions, porpoises, harbor seals, black-tailed deer, Bald Eagles, and a variety of wildlife species during this jet-boat excursion.

 Day 7 — Wrangell, Alaska, USA